Paczesiowa/hsenv/README.md

 Fetching and downloading a remote version of GHC
 ------------------------------------------------
-Recent versions of hsenv includes the possibility to automatically download and install a GHC version directly from the GHC main repository.
+Recent versions of hsenv include the possibility to automatically download and install a GHC version directly from the GHC main repository.
 To do that, as regards the example above, all you need to do is to pass the desired version of GHC you want to install: